-- What languages used in?

-- Scientific applications

-- Large numbers of floating point computations; use of arrays
+- What languages used in? - Scientific applications - Large numbers of floating point computations; use of arrays - Late 1940s, early 1950s, with first digital computers - Fortran, upgraded over the years - More recently though not stressed in book: Matlab, Python !

-- Fortran

-- More recently though not stressed in book: Matlab, Python!

 - What languages used in? - Business applications